UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: After X activations, destroys the 3 closest slots
 CURSE: Glassbreaker: Destroys 50% of all glass slots
 CURSE: Halves the number of lives on all items and slots
-CURSE: Give DOOMED-5 to a random slot (not a button!)
+CURSE: Give DOOMED-5 to a random slot (doesn't work on buttons)
 CURSE: While this curse is alive, earn 10% less multiplier (can be implemented via onUpdate and keeping track of the deltas)
 CURSE: While this curse is alive, earn 10% less Bonus
 CURSE: Destroy all items (ROOK-6)
 CURSE: Subtract 10 points from items (ROOK-6)
-CURSE: On Level-Up: Make random item STUCK
+CURSE: Subtract 2 bonus from items (ROOK-6)
+CURSE: Subtract 0.4 mult from items (ROOK-6)
 CURSE: Remove Pulse trigger from the closest item
 CURSE: Steals $1 for every other curse on the plot
-CURSE: On Level-Up: Make a random slot cost $1 to activate
+CURSE: On Pulse: Make a random slot cost $0.2 to activate
-CURSE: On Level-Up: transform 2 random slots into null-slots
+CURSE: On Pulse: 20% chance to transform a random slots into a null-slot
 CURSE: Removes FLOATY from the closest floating item
 CURSE: When an item is purchased, steal $1
+CURSE: GRUB-10
+CURSE: On Pulse: Destroy slots (ROOK-6)
+CURSE: On Pulse: Give slots DOOMED-10 (doesnt work on buttons) (QUEEN-6)

+CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK
+CURSE: Minotaur: On Pulse: Give DOOMED-10 to items.
+(ROOK-7)
+CURSE: Skeleton-cat: On Pulse: 10% chance to clone itself.
+Steal 50 points (KNIGHT)
+CURSE: Mushroom-wizard: 50% chance to spawn a Tentacle on a random empty-slot
+CURSE: Tentacle: -50 points
+CURSE: Stone-hand: (....?? do something COOL!! :))
+CURSE: Medusa: On Pulse: Spawns a stone-slot randomly
+CURSE: Leprechaun: If money is greater than $200, spawn a curse
+CURSE: Dark-wizard: If there are more than X curses, spawn 3 new curses
+CURSE: Orca: On Pulse: Destroys a random FLOATY item.

 - Emerald shop-slot: